Wolverine971/9takes/src/blog/people/musicians/Zayn-Malik.md

 ---
-title: 'Zayn Malik An Enneagram Type 4'
+title: "Zayn Malik: The Individualist's Artistic Journey - An Enneagram Type 4 Analysis"
 description: 'Why Zayn Malik appears to be a type 4'
 author: 'DJ Wayne'
 date: '2024-07-12'